 Magical as they may seem, rainbows are perfectly natural.
 They are an optical illusion on water and light that form because white light is comprised of all colors of the spectrum.
 When light passes through water, it is refracted into its component colors.
 Rainbows can appear any time there are water droplets in the air and the sunlight shines from behind them at a low angle.
 That means they are more likely to appear in the early morning or later afternoon.

-Here are some fun and interesting facts about rainbows!
+Here are 5 fun and interesting facts about rainbows!

-- A rainbow contains seven colors: red, orange, yellow, green, blue, indigo, violet.
-You may recall from your school days that an easy way to remember the order of the colors in the spectrum is by thinking of the name Roy G. Biv.
+2. A rainbow contains seven colors: red, orange, yellow, green, blue, indigo, violet.
+You may recall from your school days that an easy way to remember the order of the colors in the spectrum is by using this popular mnemonic: thinking of the name ROY G. BIV.
 These colors appear in order according to their wavelengths.

-- Rainbows appear to be a semi-circle because the horizon interferes.
+5. Rainbows appear to be a semi-circle because the horizon interferes.
 In order to see the full circle of the rainbow, you would have to look down on it with the sun behind you.
 This scenario is only possible from an airplane.
 In fact, it is possible to see a rainbow in a complete circle while flying.
 When this happens, the plane’s shadow appears in the center of the circle.
 Read about Brocken Spectres here.